What is sustainability?

 Sustainability provides a business strategy that offers opportunities to decrease costs, increase revenues, and drive innovation while simultaneously preserving natural resources, improving global stability, and enhancing the quality of life for all species on the planet.

-—Lindsay James, Vice President of Restorative Enterprise, InterFaceFLOR
+—Lindsay James, former Vice President of Restorative Enterprise, InterFaceFLOR